langz/readmetestuka/README.md

 ### Step 5: Deploy to your own phone

-Now we would like to see the real application on our own phone :)
+Now we would like to see the real application on our own phone!

 Stash local changes and checkout branch Step-four_Saving-data-permanently-to-storage, run the following command in terminal: